 Throughout his career, Tim has had the opportunity to work with many of the agencies within Faulkner County.
 He has the utmost respect for the men and women who represent these agencies - many of whom he calls friends.

-Sheriff Ryals is a graduate of the Agape School of World Evangelism.
-He also attended the University of Central Arkansas and Black River University in pursuit of an education in Criminal Justice.
+Sheriff Ryals is a recent graduate of the NACo (National Association of Counties) High Performance Leadership Academy.
+He is also a graduate of the Agape School of World Evangelism.
+Previously, Sheriff Ryals attended the University of Central Arkansas and Black River University in pursuit of an education in Criminal Justice.

-He was recently elected to serve on the board of the Arkansas Sheriff's Association as Secretary.
-His former positions on the ASA Board include Legislative Chair and Sergeant-at-Arms.
+He was recently elected to serve on the board of the Arkansas Sheriff's Association as Executive Secretary.
+His former positions on the ASA Board include Legislative Chair, Sergeant-at-Arms, and Secretary/Treasurer.